 After plummeting to a post-World War II low in April, construction of new housing units rose 17.2% in May (MarketWatch.com June 16).
-And yet, the average selling price of existing single-family homes was $169,000 in the first quarter of 2009--an $11,000 drop from fourth quarter 2008, according to the National Association of Realtors.
+And yet, the average selling price of existing single-family homes was $169,000 in the first quarter of 2009--an $11,000 drop from fourth quarter 2008, a

 People are still buying, but they may need an added incentive to complete the purchase.
 If you are trying to make a quick closing on the house you're selling, be willing to make compromises, spruce up your home, and tune in to the buyer's needs: